nicoalba/spectro-assignment/writing-assignment.md

 webapp-deployment-559d86b864-sk7r9         0/1     CrashLoopBackOff   4             2m
 ```

-Output explanation:

 - `NAME`: The name of the pod
-- `READY`: The number of ready containers / the number of total containers.
+- `READY`: The number of ready containers / the number of total containers
-- `STATUS`: Current state of the pod: `Running`, `Pending`, `Succeeded`, `Failed`, or `CrashLoopBadOff`.
+- `STATUS`: Current state of the pod: `Running`, `Pending`, `Succeeded`, `Failed`, or `CrashLoopBadOff`
-- `RESTARTS`: How many times the containers in the pod have restarted.
+- `RESTARTS`: How many times the containers in the pod have restarted
-- `AGE`: The amount of time elapsed since creation of the pod.
+- `AGE`: The amount of time elapsed since creation of the pod

 For more info, available flags, and example commands, see [`get` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get).

 ## `kubectl describe pod`

-The `kubectl describe pod` command provides a detailed, human-readable view of a specific pod.
+Use this command to get a detailed view of a specific pod or a set of pods in a K8s cluster.
 While `kubectl get pods` offers a summary, `describe` gathers information from multiple API endpoints to present a comprehensive snapshot of a pod's current state and configuration.
 It is an essential tool for troubleshooting pod-related issues.

-Example output:
+### Example output and explanation

 ```shell
 $ kubectl describe pod webapp-deployment-559d86b864-sk7r9